andrewsjg/healthchecker/README.md

 TODO:

-- Separate the frontend and API
+- ~~ Separate the frontend and API ~~
+- Add UI elements for period of healthchecks
+- Add timers for healthchecks when running in server mode